radiantone/entangle/README.md

 In traditional *control flow* or what I call *lambda based*[[10]](#references) execution, the programming language's *dependency analysis* will determine the order of execution.
 In this example `B()` and `C()` are dependencies of `A()` and thus need to complete *before* `A()` can be executed.
 In other words, they are *inputs* to `A()`.
 Basic stuff.

-This means the execution of each compute function is aware of the specific dependent functions in must resolve first.
+This means the execution of each compute function is aware of the specific dependent functions it must resolve first.
 We call this *control depedency* [[2]](#references).

 Let's say the dependency was reversed.
 Whereby, a value computed by `A()` was a dependency of *both* `B()` and `C()`.
 How would we write this in convential *control flow*?